-- 1. SCHOLARSHIP: Each sophomore or junior to be considered must have a Grade Point Average of 3.5 or better on a 4.0 scale. - CHARACTER AND LEADERSHIP: Each student will be rated for the qualities of character and leadership only by those members of the teaching staff who have had that student in class. - SERVICE: Each student will have the opportunity to complete a Student Activity Information Form on the services he/she provides. - Eligibility is determined after the third semester of high school career.
-(2nd semester of sophomore year.)
+- 1. SCHOLARSHIP: Each sophomore or junior to be considered must have a Grade Point Average of 3.5 or better on a 4.0 scale. - 2.
+CHARACTER AND LEADERSHIP: Each student will be rated for the qualities of character and leadership only by those members of the teaching staff who have had that student in class. - 3.
+SERVICE: Each student will have the opportunity to complete a Student Activity Information Form on the services he/she provides. - Student must have attended Benson High Magnet 4 Eligibility is determined after the third semester of high school career.
+School for the last 4 semesters or score an 18 or (2nd semester of sophomore year.) higher.